flamestream/dbm-modder/README.md

 1. Make a copy of `config.template.json` and rename it `config.json`
 2. Run `dbm-modder.py`

-By default, the script will look for the addon files at the default install location of Windows 7+ (typically C:\Users\Public\Games\World of Warcraft\Interface\Addons).
-If your addons folder is not found there, the configuration file should be modified for your environment.
+By default, the script will look for the addon files at the default install location of Windows 7+ (typically `C:\Users\Public\Games\World of Warcraft\Interface\Addons`).
+If your `Addons` folder is not found there, the configuration file should be modified for your environment.

 ### Config File Format